 Second, the tibial base plate bone attachment components themselves were made much smoother than normal, which can cut down on the ability of adhesives to bond with it.
 In fact, reports suggest the bonding components of the Attune replacement implant are 75% smoother than earlier models.

-Design defects in the Attune knee system can lead to failure of the adhesive holding the implant to the tibia bone.
+The tibial base plate design of the Attune knee system can lead to failure of the adhesive holding the implant to the tibia bone.
 When this occurs, patients may experience a range of symptoms including:

 In most cases of DePuy knee tibial loosening, the problems surface within the first few years after implantation.
 Unfortunately, even if these symptoms are present, your doctor may not be able to confirm the implant has detached without a second surgery.

-In the 2017 Journal of Knee Surgery study that first brought attention to these defects, doctors noticed Attune knee implant loosening in 15 different patients.
+In the 2017 Journal of Knee Surgery study that first brought attention to these issues, doctors noticed Attune knee implant loosening in 15 different patients.
 However, they were only able to diagnose the problem with x-ray in 2 cases.
 The other 13 cases required surgery to discover the tibial loosening.

 Many patients also report difficulty getting their doctor to take their complaints seriously when the detachment can’t be seen on x-rays.
 Therefore, your case may require a second opinion review by another doctor or a thorough medical records review by a lawyer.